ToothlessRider/MST_Notes/DM_MST_notes.md

 <hr>

-**Q11.
-What are the different issues faced regarding classification and prediction ? **
+**Q. What are the different issues faced regarding classification and prediction ?**

 *Ans*.
 1. *Data Preparation* :